Pathmila/Second-Year-Group-Project/EasyTravels/Second Year Project-15/README.md

-Get the image zip and extract it to the images folder
+Get the images zip and extract it to the images folder